 An officer from our Animal Care Team will contact you as soon as possible.
 Our officer will want to discuss:

-- Date and time and location of the attack
+- the date, time and location of the attack

-- Description of the dog, such as colour, breed and size
+- a description of the dog – things like the colour, breed and size

-- Details of the dog's owner (if possible)
+- details of where the dog lives or the dog's owner (if you know).

 Am I responsible if my dog attacks?

 If your dog attacks and injures a person or another animal, you may be responsible and you may be liable through civil action.
 We may fine you and we may declare the dog a Regulated (dangerous or menacing) dog.